CharlotteGore/Tween/Readme.md

 ### .to( `keyvaluepairs` || `colour string` )

+    tween.to({ left: 100, top: 50 })

+  Every tween needs a start and an end.
+Set the end values here.

 ### .with( `easing` )

   All the functionality in the Easing module is exposed here, but luckily the API is a lot simpler.